 An important component of funding these projects will be assessing and communicating their impact to TRLN and the wider community.
 Although schedules and project completion will vary depending on the project, each one will be expected to provide a self-assessment of their project for TRLN leadership.
 Additional methods of evaluation and assessment can be developed and requested depending on the funded project.

-The review committee for the Spring 2022 round will comprise up to five people appointed by the Advisory Council and representing at least three institutions.
+The review committee will comprise up to five people appointed by the Advisory Council and representing at least three institutions.

 Proposals will be evaluated based on the following criteria: